 Biologic medications are medications that are targeted to treat diseases at the immune level.
 For atopic dermatitis, biologic agents target the cells in your body that cause inflammatory reactions by blocking specific proteins in your system called cytokines.
 The specific cytokines targeted are called known as Interleukin-4 (IL-4) and Interleukin-13 (IL-13).

 Cytokines are signaling molecules that assist in cell-to-cell communication in the body’s immune response.
 Cytokine therapies interfere with the immune system response and may indirectly improve the function of the skin barrier and reduce the symptoms of atopic dermatitis, including itching, redness, and rash.5

 Antihistamines are used to treat allergic reactions, such as hives, hay fever, and allergic skin reactions.
-They may be used in conjunction with the above treatments to treat the itch associated with eczema, however, clinical studies have found that antihistamines have limited effectiveness in relieving symptoms of atopic dermatitis.2,6
+They may be used in conjunction with the above treatments to treat the itch associated with atopic dermatitis, however, clinical studies have found that antihistamines have limited effectiveness in relieving symptoms.2,6

 Antibiotics are another treatment that may be used in people with atopic dermatitis, as they are at a higher risk of developing infections due to the damage in the skin barrier and the frequent scratching.
 Antibiotics may be topical or systemic, and are generally only used in those with signs of a bacterial infection.2,6

 Systemic medications are used to treat severe atopic dermatitis or those with severe flares that have not responded to topical medication.
 Systemic medications are treatments that affect the whole body and are generally administered orally or via injection.